jguadagno/jguadagno.github.io/_posts/2008-04-25-telerik-events.md

 ## Adding meta fields to an event

 Adding meta fields to the events module is a 5 step process which involves editing the web.config file, editing the administration control templates, and the public display templates.

-For this example, we will add a _Short Text_ meta field call `ClickToAttendId` that we want to be displayed as part of an HTML hyperlink similar to this https://www.clicktoattend.com/invitation.aspx?code=_ClickToAttendId_
+For this example, we will add a _Short Text_ meta field call `ClickToAttendId` that we want to be displayed as part of an HTML hyperlink similar to this `https://www.clicktoattend.com/invitation.aspx?code=_ClickToAttendId_`

-### **Step 1:** Edit the web.config file.
+### **Step 1:** Edit the web.config file

 Open the web.config file and search for